-raspivid is the command line tool for capturing video with the camera module.
+raspivid is the command line tool for capturing video with a Raspberry Pi camera module.

 Basic usage of raspivid

-With the camera module connected and enabled, record a video using the following command:
+With a camera module connected and enabled, record a video using the following command:

 raspivid -o vid.h264